smatechnologies/ibm-i-agent-docs/docs/events-utilities/email.md

 1. GENEMLREQ will replace LSAM Dynamic Variable tokens.
 2. Leave a source member line blank to insert a Carriage Return + Line Feed.\
-    One \"New Line\" function will be inserted into the message text for each blank source line, marking the end of a paragraph.
+    One "New Line" function will be inserted into the message text for each blank source line, marking the end of a paragraph.
 Leave two (or more) lines blank in order to force a blank line between paragraphs in the final message format.
 When it is desired to have